 Convection: a more complex method that heats the cannabis more evenly by passing heated air over the flowers.
 These vaporizers are usually tabletop types however there's portable versions as well.

 Conduction: heats the flowers through direct contact of an electrically heated surface.
 This is the more common heating method of portable vaporizers and vape pens.

 *some portable units are a combination of both

 Choosing the right vaporizer for you

 When it comes to choosing the right vaporizer you should consider your lifestyle needs, for example does it need to be portable and discreet?
 Then you should look at something like the Pax 3 or a new vape called the Davinci.
-However if you need a vaporizer that is portable but can go to low temperatures then the Arizer Air may be a better choice for you.
-Visit our reviews section to see what Weed Mama recommends
+However if you're a connoisseur of terpenes, then the Arizer Air may be a better choice for you.
+Visit our reviews section to see what Weed Mama recommends.

-Battery: One of the most important features to a good vaporizer is the battery.
-A removable battery means you can replace it easily if it fails, however if the unit has a good warranty on the battery then you can get it replaced if it fails within the time of the warranty.
+Battery: One of the most important features of a good vaporizer is the battery.
+A removable battery means you can replace it easily if it fails, however if the unit has a good warranty on the battery, then you can get it replaced if it fails within the time of the warranty.

 How to Vaporize

 Grind flowers to a medium/fine grind.
 You don't want it too fine as you can inhale particles however you want it fine enough that it bakes evenly. *Check the recommended grind for your unit.